Discovery Series: Introduction to Ballet

 Inclusion in the arts is integral to the values of NBS and we are committed to making this program accessible to all interested indigenous youth.
 With that in mind, we are thrilled to be able to offer this program free of charge.

-This six week series is available for two age groups with classes kicking off on Saturday, February 22, 2025 at Canada's National Ballet School at 400 Jarvis St., Toronto.
+Running October-May, this series is available for two age groups with classes kicking off on Sunday, October 19, 2025 at Canada's National Ballet School at 400 Jarvis St., Toronto.
 Prior dance experience is not required.

 Meet your instructor: Caitlin Marziali